FEATURE //

 The Escape

 Like a twitchy convict that just discovered a tunnel under his bunk, I kept my findings to myself and starting building a plan.
 I made a conscious effort to slow the bleeding of money from my account on useless toys.
-When I was in private, I started researching exotic destinations on the internet.
+In private, I started researching exotic destinations on the internet.

 A journey of 1000 miles begins with a single step.